Steps in the creation of a new PCI

 4) Submit your proposal to the PCI association for approval

 The creation of a new PCI must be approved by the non-profit “Peer Community in” organization.
 The members of the managing boards of the existing PCIs form the board of this organization.
-Send your proposal (1 to 2 pages, indicating the motivation behind the creation of your PCI, its subject and the names of the administrators and the first group of recommenders) to firstname.lastname@example.org for approval by the PCI association.
+Send your proposal (indicating the motivation behind the creation of your PCI, its subject and the names of the administrators and the first group of recommenders) to firstname.lastname@example.org for approval by the PCI association.

 5) Recruit more recommenders

 Once the PCI has been validated, you should use the first group of recommenders to appoint more recommenders.
 This process should take place after the creation of the website for the PCI, protected by a password to prevent general public access, providing a means of registering new recommenders.

 Once a certain predefined number of recommenders have been recruited (e.g. 50, 100 or 200), a managing board should be defined.
 The members of this managing board are responsible for validating editorial decisions concerning the preprints submitted, approving the nomination of new recommenders and dealing with potential problems arising between authors and the recommenders responsible for evaluating and/or recommending preprints (see the FAQ).
 The managing board must have five to 15 recommenders and must include the administrators.